 19th February 2020: Social Innovation Fund Ireland, today announced the Awardees of their 2019 Children and Youth Funds at a special awards ceremony in Trinity Business School, Dublin.
 Worth €9.5 million, the Fund is made up of 50% private philanthropic funding, self-raised by 14 Awardees.
 The other half is supported by the Government of Ireland, through the Dormant Accounts Fund.

-The 2018 Youth Fund, includes the Youth Education Fund and Youth Mental Health Fund and was designed to support projects addressing the most prevalent issues facing young people in Ireland.
+The 2019 Children and Youth Funds, which includes the Children and Youth Education Fund and the Children and Youth Mental Health Fund, were designed to support projects addressing the most prevalent issues facing young people and children in Ireland today.

 Lynn Ruane, Independent Senator said: ‘Like Social Innovation Fund Ireland, I believe that talent is equally distributed across the population, but getting access to quality education, and the social and mental health supports needed to enable equal access and equal opportunity for young people right across Ireland can be a postcode lottery.
 These projects will make a huge contribution to addressing this, and I look forward to keeping track of them as they develop.’

 The Awardees each receive a multi-year grant and will also be awarded a place on Social Innovation Fund Ireland’s ‘Game-Changer’ Programme which includes training, capacity building and participation in a three year academic evaluation.
 Proving and improving their impact, these projects have strong potential to be replicated across Ireland

 with a view to creating real systemic change in the communities they are supporting.